jojobudiman/konigeld/readme.rst

 ###################
-What is CodeIgniter
+What is Königeld
 ###################

-CodeIgniter is an Application Development Framework - a toolkit - for people who build web sites using PHP.
+Königeld is a point of sale system for people who build new or small businesses.
 Its goal is to enable you to develop projects much faster than you could if you were writing code from scratch, by providing a rich set of libraries for commonly needed tasks, as well as a simple interface and logical structure to access these libraries.
 CodeIgniter lets